discoverygarden/create-pr/README.md

 - `repo`: Repository name with owner.
 Defaults to current.
 - `head`: Head branch to merge.
 Deafults to current branch.
 - `base`: Base branch to merge into.
 Defaults to the current repo's default branch.
+- `labels`: A comma seperated list of labels to add to the pull request.
 - `automerge`: True if the pull request should be mergd automatically, default to `true`.
 - `token`: GitHub access token.